 Accuracy without an initial training population

 Accuracy in scenarios without an initial training population closely followed the trends of the corresponding scenarios with an initial training population available.
 We observed minor differences in the low genotyping scenarios that had reduced accuracy for male candidates and sires.
 We attribute this to a smaller training population.
 Buch et al. [29] showed that for new traits and large scale recording, we can achieve 75% of the maximum genomic accuracy within first two to three years of recording.
-In our study we shortened this period even more by including the historical data through the single-step genomic prediction.
+In our study we shortened this period down to one year by including the historical data through the single-step genomic prediction.

 Implications